FAQs for Employees & Managers

 Yes, you can elect up to three (3) Direct Deposit accounts at different financial institutions.
 Note that only one change may be made to direct deposit information per 24 hour period.

 Student workers should ensure their local address is listed as their home address in UCPath Online, because the home address is where paychecks will be mailed if a student employee is not enrolled in direct deposit.
 Student employees are highly encouraged to sign up for direct deposit.

 If you have multiple jobs with the same earnings code but different pay rates, the earnings code appears on the pay stub with one line per pay rate.
 For example, if you work three jobs that all pay REG earnings, but each job is a different pay rate, three lines will appear on the pay stub in the earnings section.However, if you work three jobs that all pay REG earnings at the same pay rate, only one line appears in the earnings section with all hours on that one line.

 Yes, the benefits deduction holidays are in the Payroll Calendar inside UCPath.
 You can navigate to it in UCPath Online: Quicklinks > Payroll Calendars & Schedules > Payroll Calendars.

-UCPath Online will be used for benefits enrollment.
-Campuses may elect to host Open Enrollment events to assist employees who may not have access to computers.
-Employee may also call the UCPath Center if they have questions about their benefits or the enrollment process.
+Employees may also call the UCPath Center if they have questions about their benefits or the enrollment process.